 The kidney filters waste products and unwanted substances from the blood.
 These waste products end up in the urine.
 Protein is an important part of the blood and is not filtered out.
 Normally, there is no protein in the urine.

 Protein in the urine can be a sign of serious disease or a harmless temporary condition.
-For example, heavy exercise can cause temporary proteinuria.
+For example, heavy exercise or fever can cause temporary proteinuria.
 This is normal and will go away if the urine test is repeated.